Julznyc12/NetLogAnalyzer/README.md

 # NetLogAnalyzer

 # contributors
-    Before getting to work on the project please check the docs folder and the project-temp.md espetially to understand the structure of the project.
+    Before getting to work on the project please check the docs folder and the project-temp.md especially to understand the structure of the project.

-# Contibutors (active):
+# Contributors (active):
     @ChaosDragon01
     @Julznyc12